The Seven Phases of a Successful Business Sale: What to Expect at Every Step | Blackland Advisors

 Setting realistic expectations from the start

 Discovery is also the phase in which an experienced advisor has the difficult but necessary conversation about what the market is realistically likely to deliver.
-Owners who arrive with valuation expectations formed by informal estimates, peer comparisons, or simply years of hoping deserve honest feedback—not to be discouraged, but to be prepared.
+Owners who arrive with valuation expectations formed by informal estimates, peer comparisons, or simply years of hoping deserve honest feedback — not to be discouraged, but to be prepared.
 A seller who understands the realistic range of outcomes before going to market is a seller who can negotiate from a position of clarity and evaluate offers rationally.
+Our post on how to know when it's the right time to sell your business examines the financial, personal, and market signals that define the window of maximum optionality — and is worth reading before this first conversation takes place.

 Phase 2: Valuation and Preparation — Building the Case for Your Business